OrangeReaper/abondservices/_posts/homeautomation/2019-03-09-Movement-detection-using-the-RCWL-0516-and-HC-SR501-sensors.md

     title: movement-detection.png
     caption_url: http://unsplash.com
 ---
-Using [Home Assistant]() My objective was to implement motion detection in my hallway and, if it is dark, switch on a light until motion is no longer detected.
+Using [Home Assistant](https://www.home-assistant.io/) My objective was to implement motion detection in my hallway and, if it is dark, switch on a light until motion is no longer detected.
 My first attempt was with the HC-SR501; this “worked” but I had issues with the light turning on upto 3 times an hour when no-one was present in the hallway.
 Next I tried the RCWL-0516; this “worked” as well as the HC-SR501 (ie false triggering several times an hour).

-So, in my experience, both the RCWL-0516 and the HC-SR501 reliably detect ‘real movement’ but a quick search on the internet shows false triggering to be a common problem with them; ie they are both very cheap but suffer from this downside.
+So, in my experience, both the RCWL-0516 and the HC-SR501 reliably detect ‘real movement’ but, a quick search on the internet shows false triggering to be a common problem with them; ie they are both very cheap but suffer from this downside.

 HC-SR501 set up: Counterintuitively, With some experimentation, I discovered that the false triggering decreased when the sensitivity was increased; I slowly increased the sensitivity until the false triggers occurred several hours apart and set the ‘delay’ potentiometer to around 3 seconds.